rocky-linux/documentation/docs/guides/web/apache_hardened_webserver/modsecurity.md

 | LOG : Exiting
 ```

 That's a little frustrating.
-You can go to your account on the Comodo web site and change your password and re-run the install script, BUT, it won't change anything.
+You can go to your account on the Comodo web site and change your password and re-run the install script, BUT it won't change anything.
 The credentials will still fail.

 ### <a name="cwaf_fix"></a> CWAF Rules File Workaround